S-E-S-S-O/Osinku/README.md

 # Osinku - v1.0 (beta)
 Osinku is an OSINT framework made by Takaso and Komodo, the name is a fusion of Senku and OSINT.

+It's just at the first version, but it's already the official 2°lens of S.E.S.S.O.
+Soldiers.

+If you want to see the first, click [here](https://github.com/lojacops/arbtool)

 ![image](https://user-images.githubusercontent.com/70639611/151835127-27a8eb22-feb0-41c6-93c0-cb860c12835c.png)

 # Getting Started